sangwon-hyun/flowmix/README.md

-flowmix
+\texttt{flowmix}: Sparse mixture of regressions for flow cytometry data.
 =============

-Sparse mixture of regressions for flow cytometry data.

 This package implements a sparse mixture of multivariate regressions model for flow cytometry data.
 The main motivating application is continuous-time flow